KimothoKarani/airbnb-clone-project/README.md

 ---

 > This database design ensures efficient data retrieval, supports core platform features, and maintains data integrity through clear relationships.
+## Feature Breakdown

+Below are the core features supported by the backend for the Airbnb Clone project.
+Each feature is designed to reflect real-world use cases and deliver a robust booking experience.

+### User Management
+Handles user registration, authentication, and profile management.
+Users can sign up, log in securely, update their information, and manage their accounts, forming the foundation for all interactions on the platform.

+### Property Management
+Enables hosts to create, update, retrieve, and delete property listings.
+This feature ensures that property information, such as descriptions, pricing, and availability, is always up to date and discoverable by potential guests.

+### Booking System
+Allows users to make, update, and manage reservations for available properties.
+The system tracks booking dates, ensures properties aren’t double-booked, and provides hosts and guests with up-to-date booking statuses.

+### Payment Processing
+Facilitates secure handling of payments for property bookings.
+Integrates with payment gateways, tracks transaction statuses, and maintains a record of all financial operations for both guests and hosts.

+### Review System
+Lets users leave reviews and ratings for properties they have stayed at.
+This feature builds trust in the platform, helps future guests make informed choices, and gives hosts valuable feedback on their listings.

+### API Documentation
+All backend endpoints are documented using OpenAPI standards and GraphQL schemas.
+This makes integration, testing, and future maintenance straightforward for developers and third-party partners.

+---

+> These features work together to provide a seamless, secure, and transparent experience for users and hosts, closely modeling the core workflows of leading booking platforms.